 The Tributaries Converge

-So, on the one hand, some churches were working at looking more and more like culture in an effort to “be relevant;” while on the other hand, other churches were working hard at reclaiming culture for the faith and restoring the moral and ethical guidance which had previously been provided by Christianity.
-Through the 1980s and 1990s, the shift away from belief in objective, knowable truth was under way in earnest, and “relative truth” was embraced by culture.
-Morality was no longer considered objective and knowable, because truth—according to the new thinking—was not objective and knowable.
+So, on the one hand, some churches were working at looking more and more like culture in an effort to “be relevant,” while on the other hand, other churches were working hard at reclaiming culture for the faith and restoring the moral and ethical guidance which had previously been provided by Christianity.
+Through the 1980s and 1990s, the shift away from belief in objective, knowable truth was underway in earnest, and “relative truth” was embraced by the culture.
+Morality was no longer considered objective and knowable because according to the new thinking – it was not objective and knowable.
 The prevailing belief that everyone was entitled to “their own truth” resulted in those who were attempting to demonstrate the folly of this absurdity were now being marginalized.
 Sure, Evangelicals had the right to hold to their truth, but they were not to question culture’s new relativism or say anyone else’s claims were false.

 President Lyndon B. Johnson launched the “War on Poverty” in his State of the Union address on January 8, 1964.
-Although well intended—after all, we would like to eliminate poverty—this would have a detrimental impact in several areas over time.
-Churches and charitable organizations would play less of a role in assisting the poor not only in supplying food, clothes, and other needs, but also in guiding them to take personal responsibility and training them to provide for themselves.
-As a result, the spiritual guidance, which previously came from those organizations, was eliminated in the life of the community.
+Although well intended – after all, we would like to eliminate poverty – this would have a detrimental impact in several areas over time.
+Churches and charitable organizations would play less of a role in assisting the poor, not only in supplying food, clothes, and other needs but also in guiding them to take personal responsibility and training them to provide for themselves.
+As a result, the spiritual guidance that previously came from those organizations was eliminated from the life of the community.
 As the Federal Government programs grew and rewarded bad behavior and irresponsibility, poorer communities began realizing they received more benefits by having more children out of wedlock.
-Therefore, there was greater dependence on an increasingly Socialist government that worked at eroding Judeo/Christian morals and ethics and replacing them with new ethics—the new ethics of self.
-Hard work, taking risks, entrepreneurship, and business success came to be viewed as evil, and Capitalism was made the “boogey man” and cause of all the world’s ills.
+Therefore, there was greater dependence on an increasingly Socialist government that worked at eroding Judeo-Christian morals and ethics and replacing them with new ethics-the new ethics of self.
+Hard work, taking risks, entrepreneurship, and business success came to be viewed as evil, and Capitalism was made the “boogeyman” and cause of all the world’s ills.

 Fundamentally Changing America

 Although true faith has always been personal and salvation is individual, it has also been connected to and taken place as part of a community.
-Although rugged individualism has always been highly valued in the United States (and, indeed, in many cultures), until recently, it has never been disconnected from responsibility to community.
-The rugged individual was respected not only because he or she could fend for and provide for himself/herself, but also because they stood up for the weak, the hurting, and was their protector.
+Although rugged individualism has always been highly valued in the United States (and, indeed, in many cultures), until recently, it has never been disconnected from responsibility to the community.
+The rugged individual was respected not only because he or she could fend for and provide for himself/herself but also because they stood up for the weak and the hurting and was their protector.
 This is reflected in our books, films, and stories.
-Gladiator, Brave Heart, The Outlaw Josey Wales, Saving Private Ryan, and Schindler’s List are all morality tales of rugged individuals who suffered great loss or started out being self-centered, but who were transformed into heroes whose lives inspired others through their self-sacrifice.
+Gladiator, Brave Heart, The Outlaw Josey Wales, Saving Private Ryan, and Schindler’s List are all morality tales of rugged individuals who suffered great loss or started out being self-centered but who were transformed into heroes whose lives inspired others through their self-sacrifice.
 The scene of Oskar Schindler in Schindler’s List as he is preparing to flee ahead of the arrival of the Allied Forces reduces us to tears:

 Oskar Schindler: I could have got more out.
 I could have got more.
 I don’t know.
 If I’d just … I could have got more.